drolsonmi/math2040/Labs/2040_Project01_Analysis.md

 To apply data loading, graphing, quantitative calculation, and normal distribution techniques learned in the course to a real-world dataset to answer a specific research question.

 ## Tools Requirement
-Students must use Python (e.g., pandas, matplotlib/seaborn, scipy.stats) or Microsoft Excel for the data loading, at least one plot, and the normal distribution calculations.
+Students must use Python (e.g., `pandas`, `matplotlib`/`seaborn`, `scipy.stats`) or Microsoft Excel for the data loading, at least one plot, and the normal distribution calculations.
 Excel and/or Desmos may be used for supplementary analysis, data organization, and visualization.

 ## Project Phases & Requirements
 ### Phase 1: Data Acquisition & Exploratory Data Analysis (EDA)